kbutz/itty-bitty-blog/posts/2026-01-15-building-claude-conductor.md

 ### Workspace Isolation

-Each workspace is a complete Git clone of all configured repositories:
+Each workspace is a complete Git clone of all configured repositories.
+The repositories you manage in a "workspace" is configurable, just specify where to clone them and how to set them up, claude + claude-conductor does the rest.
-- backend-api
-- integration-service
-- mobile-app
-- admin-dashboard

 When an agent starts a task, it gets assigned to a workspace, creates a feature branch, and works independently.
 After completing the work, the workspace transitions through states: